snordby/blog/My Own Arch Guide.md

 ### Important things to do first
 Open the [official installation guide](https://wiki.archlinux.org/title/Installation_guide) and follow along.

-Find your keyboard layout with the command:
+Find your keyboard layout name:

 ```
 localectl list-keymaps
 ```

-Then load the proper layout:
+Then, load the proper layout:

 ```
 loadkeys [layout_name]